hapax/hapax.github.io/assets/minimal-networks.md

 network connecting $h_1$, $h_2$ and $H$ is not the triangle we have drawn, but a trident with another hub $h_3$ in the middle!
 This strictly decreases the length of the network (shown right in Figure 11), and hence, our original network must not have been minimal.

----
+There's our contradiction!

+So, we know that any hub must have spokes separated by at least
+$120^\circ$.
+How do we know that there are three, separated by exactly $120^\circ$?
+This is very simple.
+Suppose there are two lines separated by more than $120^\circ$.
+Then there can only be two incoming edges, since any additional lines would have to be closer than $120^\circ$ to one of these lines, which contradicts the result we just proved.

 ## 3. Graphs <a id="sec-3" name="sec-3"></a>